The Citadel of Silence

 The Citadel of Silence (French: La citadelle du silence) is a 1937 French drama film directed by Marcel L'Herbier and starring Annabella, Pierre Renoir and Bernard Lancret.
 The film's sets were designed by the art directors Andrej Andrejew and Guy de Gastyne.

+Synopsis

+In Tsarist Russia before the First World War a young female revolutionary attempts to kill a senior official.
+It is her lover who is arrested however and to try and rescue him she becomes romantically close to the commander the fortress where he is imprisoned.